mendix/docs/content/appstore/app-services/email-service.md

 ### 4.4 Usage Dashboard

-Usage Dashboard will be providing real-time statistics about your subscription's usage.
-For email-service, the usage is basically number of emails sent and data transfer usage.
-You can navigate to the Usage Dashboard by first logging into the Marketplace.
-Once on the Marketplace page, it will show you the list of your organization's subscriptions.
-The subscriptions will be a clickable link.
-Click the **Email Service** subscription link to open a new page.
-This page will have multiple tabs; the subscription Overview tab will show the usage dahboard for the given subscription.
-It will have 3 options to view Usage viz "Current Month", "Last Month", and "Till date".
+Usage Dashboard shows you real-time statistics about the usage of your subscription.
+To see the number of emails sent and data transfer usage for Email Service, follow these steps:

+1. Log into the Marketplace.
+You can see an overview of all the subscriptions of your organization.
+3. Click **Email Service**.
+4. Go to the **Overview** tab.
+It shows the following statistics:
-* "Current Month" - Will show statistics for current month usage.
+  * **Current Month** – Shows statistics for current month usage
-* "Last Month" - will show usage statistics for last month.
+  * **Last Month** – Shows usage statistics for last month
-* "Till date" - will show usage statistics from the start of the subscription date to Today.
+  * **Till date** – Shows usage statistics from the start of the subscription date to today

-Navigation - Marketplace >> Subscription >> Details Page >> Overview tab >> Usage Dashboard.

 ## 5 Mail From Domain Setting